• Skip to primary navigation

 It only takes wholesome and nutritious ingredients to make these wellness shots.
 Raw fruit and a handful of spices are all you need.

-• Lemon. peeled, seeded, and chopped into chunks.
+• Lemons and Oranges– peeled, seeded, and chopped into chunks.

 The ingredients of immunity shot added in a high speed blender